mullinmax/ranker/README.md

 Embeddings" to create embeddings for all media files.
 Previously processed images are skipped.

+### Generating embeddings with Ollama

+1. Start the application and log in with an admin account.
+2. Navigate to `/admin` and locate the **Ollama Settings** section.
+3. Enter the endpoint URL of your Ollama server, the model to use and an optional API key if your server requires authentication, then click **Save**.
+4. Click **Generate Embeddings** to send each image to Ollama.
+Only files that have not been processed for the selected model will be uploaded.
+5. The configuration is saved to `/config/ollama_config.json` so it persists between restarts.
+Generated embeddings are stored in the `embeddings` table of the database.

 ## Docker

 Build and run with Docker: